LiliaFramework/Lilia/documentation/docs/meta/vector.md

 **Purpose**

-Calculates the cross product of this vector and the provided up reference to derive a right-direction vector.

-The vector is overwritten via `self:Cross(self, vUp)` and then normalized,

-yielding a direction perpendicular to both inputs.
-This means the method

-modifies the calling vector and returns it.
+Derives a right-direction vector relative to an optional up reference.
+Internally it performs `self:Cross(self, vUp)` and normalizes the result, overwriting the vector in the process.

-If this vector has no horizontal component it defaults to `Vector(0, -1, 0)`.
+If this vector has no horizontal component it returns `Vector(0, -1, 0)` and leaves the original vector unchanged.

 **Parameters**